Vern242/Gastro/README.md

 __node server.js__      to start the server

+This app uses React for frontend, Node.js for server and Prisma as an ORM.
+The database used is Microsoft SQL Server 2017.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).